 - Ask for options.
 We’ll happily give you a wish list.
 We still won’t know exactly what you bought us until we open the box.

 INTJs, what else should our partners know, and how many of these items ring true?
-How about the rest of you?
-Are you dating or married to an INTJ?
-Tell us what it’s like.
 What else do would you put on the list?